andrewliebchen/reacticons/README.md

 #### `bgColor`
 Type: String
 Default: `#fff`.
-The color of the file image.
+Accepts a valid CSS color.
+Defines the color of the file image.
 The fold-over flap is derived from the main background color.

 #### `primaryColor`
 Type: String
 Default: `#0074d9`.
+Accepts a valid CSS color.
 The file type icon is monochromatic.
 You can define the base color for this icon.

+#### `strokeColor`
+Type: String
+Accepts a valid CSS color to draw a 1px border around the icon background.

 #### `animate`
 Type: Boolean